urbanjost/fpm-gdb/README.md

 info locals
 print i
 ```
+If you click mouse 3 in the code file you should get an option menu for
+setting and clearing breakpoints.

+Assuming your terminal window supports vim(1) mouse mode, you can use the
+mouse in various ways.
+For example, You can click on variables and the
+[eval] button.

 General gdb instructions are beyond the scope of this discussion, but
 "help" can get you started.